Mitra98t/Flavor/nova_script_book/src/introduction.md

 during development to accurately follow my steps.
-The implementation on the other hand will be structured based on the code itself; the chapter related to the **[Lexer](./implementation/lexer.md)**, for instance, will describe the lexer's implementation mimiking the _wiki_ of a project.
+The implementation on the other hand will be structured based on the code itself; the chapter related to the **[Lexer](./implementation/lexer.md)**, for instance, will describe the lexer's implementation mimicking the _wiki_ of a project.
 To reiterate, the [implementation](./implementation/implementation.md) section will be structured and organized logically, while the rest of the book will follow the development timeline.